cchristensn/386blog/_posts/2024-03-26-datacuration.md

 As you probably know, this blog covers the data that I collected for Stat 386.
 My data set includes information on the top board games as rated on BoardGameGeek (BGG).
 Data collected using BoardGameGeek's XML API (BGG XML API or BGG API) and web scraping.

+If you don't know me, I am 'The Board Game Guy'.
+I absolutely adore the intrigue and strategy that these games bring.
+This project is backed by my genuine interest in the subject, and I had a blast working on it.

 #### Dataset variables

 My data has information on the top 100 games for each category, as well as overall.
 Because a game can have multiple categories (e.g., Strategy and War), the dataset contains 751 games.